MvvmCross/MvvmCross/Location/Readme.md

 Notes:

-- the `MvxGeoLocationOptions` object passed into the Start method provides a number of options like `EnableHighAccuracy` - not all of these options are well implemented on all platforms.
+- the `MvxLocationOptions` object passed into the Start method provides a number of options like `EnableHighAccuracy` - not all of these options are well implemented on all platforms.
 For iOS8 and later, these options include the type of location permission request used (see https://github.com/MvvmCross/MvvmCross/pull/789)
 - the default implementation is a good 'general' module if you just need 'location information' in your app.
 If your app requires more - e.g. control over time and distance tracking, geo-fencing, etc - then consider building your own plugin (or injecting your own service from the UI project on each platform).
 The source code for the Location plugin should provide you with a good starting place for this.
 - it's not unusual for Android developers to hit issues with location detection on different phones and on different Android - check StackOverflow and Issues for questions and answers - e.g. https://github.com/slodge/MvvmCross/issues/360
 - some platforms (especially Android) insist on the Location Watcher being started/stopped on the UI thread